 - Able to commit to 10 months of full-time service (averaging 40-50 hours per week)

 - Underemployed or unemployed

 How to apply for Public Allies Arizona

 You will fill out the application on the Public Allies national website.
-Carefully review and complete the application, making sure to select AZ-Phoenix or AZ-Tucson as your Primary Site.
+Carefully review and complete the application, making sure to select Arizona as your site.